 We use a sample of 247 boat owners from seven villages along the coast of the southern region of the Gulf of Bengal in the state of Tamil Nadu.
-Figure 2 illustrates the exact location of these villages.12
+Figure 2 illustrates the exact location of these villages.

 Boat owners belong to a Catholic fishing community, which following the precepts of their religion, usually work from Monday to Saturday and rest on Sunday to attend mass.
 On a typical night, boat owners go to sea around 1 A.M. together with a crew of three or four laborers.
 Before leaving, each boat owner decides the location and the type of fishing nets to carry according to the type of fish expected.
-Because fishing locations are anywhere between one and three hours from the shore, boat owners will schedule the departure time to have enough time to travel, cast the nets and wait for at least a couple of hours before collecting the nets.
+Because fishing locations are anychwhere between one and three hours from the shore, boat owners will schedule the departure time to have enough time to travel, cast the nets and wait for at least a couple of hours before collecting the nets.
 Fishing locations are sufficiently apart from each other that it is not possible to visit more than one in a single night.
 Nowadays boat owners use GPS devices to track the location.
 For this reason, it is the boat owner who is in charge of deciding whether and where to go fishing and of piloting the outboard engine to the location.
-The amount of catches depends on several factors including, the boat owner's experience in selecting a good location, the laborers' strength and ability in pulling the nets and separating the fish, weather conditions, and luck.13 Around 7 A.M. they arrive back to the beach, where every boat owner sells his catch to a middleman (or his society) who markets the catches to multinational fish-processing companies.
+The choice of fishing grounds that boat owners face is similar to that of New England trawlers described in Holland and Sutinen (2000), except that trawlers fish for multiple days at a time, visiting different catchment areas, while these small-scale boat owners return to the shore every day.
+The amount of catches depends on several factors including, the boat owner's experience in selecting a good location, the laborers' strength and ability in pulling the nets and separating the fish, weather conditions, and luck.
+Around 7 A.M. they arrive back to the beach, where every boat owner sells his catch to a middleman (or his society) who markets the catches to multinational fish-processing companies.
 Examples of the type of fish and seafood traded are sardines, tunas, cephalopods, crabs, and lobsters.
 The fish that are too small under international legal minimum size standards are sold at the local market for a lower price.